-The MFA program works with local venders to provide affordable housing options near the college during the January residency.
-For the most part, the academic portion of the residency is held on the Converse College campus in Spartanburg, SC.
+The residency is held in Spartanburg, SC on the Converse College campus.
 Spartanburg is conveniently located within easy driving distance of Atlanta, GA and Charlotte, NC.
-The Greenville-Spartanburg International Airport, located 20 minutes west of the city, is served by 6 major airlines.
+The Greenville-Spartanburg International Airport, located 20 minutes west of the city, is served by several major and regional airlines.

-During the first week of the semester, each student is responsible for sending the MFA office a copy of an individualized study plan for the semester which has been developed in consultation with the faculty mentor.
-This plan details when the packets will be due and what will be included, as well as a preliminary reading list for the semester.
-Before the first packet is due, the student is responsible for sending the MFA office a final version of the reading list incorporating the mentor’s suggestions and signed by both student and mentor.
+By the conclusion of the residency session, each student is responsible for sending the MFA office a copy of an individualized study plan for the semester which has been developed in consultation with the faculty mentor and approved by the faculty mentor.
+This plan details when the packets will be due and what assignments will be included, as well as a reading list for the semester.
 While the semester plans will vary from student to student depending on the genre and on the work the student has done prior to that semester, there are basic requirements for the semester project which every student must fulfill.
-Specific guidelines can be found under Course Descriptions and in the Converse Graduate Catalog.
+Specific guidelines can be found under Course Descriptions in the Converse Graduate Catalog.

-Feel free to contact Rick Mulkey, the director of the MFA program, at 864.596.9111 or by e-mail at firstname.lastname@example.org or Paula Cash, the administrative assistant at email@example.com 864.596.9678.
+Feel free to contact Rick Mulkey, the director of the MFA program, at 864.596.9685 or by e-mail at firstname.lastname@example.org or Sarah Cooper, the assistant director at email@example.com or 864.596.9678.
 You can also contact the director through the MFA program’s mail address: Director of the MFA in Creative Writing, Converse College, 580 East Main St., Spartanburg, SC 29302.

 The administrative staff and the MFA director are available by mail, email, and phone to answer students’ questions about the program or residency, but they may refer students to other offices (Graduate School, Financial Aid, Campus Technology, Residential Life, Business Office, Registrar) for specific information in those areas.